countable-web/open-source-corporation/sales/PROPOSALS.md

   * Ask questions to qualify or disqualify the project, before writing.
 Your questions should also unearth hidden desires behind the RFP.
 Find out the truth about whether you can knock it out of the park.
 You may not like the answer but it's better to find out now and save yourself from wasting time being disqualified later.
 Examples "Would you consider a team outside your industry who can bring fresh ideas, or prefer lots of industry experience?"
   * If there's actual scoring criteria, you can forget much of the above, and just focus nearly 100% on that.
 But keep in mind those criteria will often overlap with other principles here.

+## Tips
+  * Focus on how you can differentiate.
+  * Build trust before, during and after the proposal.
+  * Get interest and then guidance from the buyer.
+  * Understand the funder's priorities.
+  * Proposal must be clear, concise and attractive.
+  * Get an external reviewer to represent the buyer, and then refine before sending.

 ## Process

 ### RFP Lead Capture